 Beginning with the implementation of the North American Free Trade Agreement (NAFTA) in 1994, FTAs have enabled U.S. dairy exporters to compete on a more level playing field or even at an advantage with international competitors in terms of tariff access, removal of non-tariff barriers and clear and consistent rules for trade.
-By way of perspective: in 1993, the year before NAFTA, the United States sold just \$618 million worth of dairy products overseas; in 2021, the United States sold \$4.1 billion to its FTA partners alone.
+By way of perspective: in 1993, the year before NAFTA, the United States sold just \$618 million worth of dairy products overseas; in 2022, the United States sold \$5.57 billion to its FTA partners alone.

-NMPF and USDEC commend USTR and its interagency partners for the important victory made public in January which found Canada is improperly restricting access to its market for U.S. dairy products in violation of its U.S.-Mexico-Canada Agreement (USMCA) tariff-rate quota (TRQ) commitments.
-The subsequent rejection of an insufficient Canadian proposal to comply with the ruling and initiation of a second USMCA dispute settlement process in May sends a strong message to all U.S. trading partners that attempts to circumvent negotiated market access provisions will not be tolerated.
-Robust follow-through to ensure that the United States secures full compliance from Canada with its USMCA dairy market access commitments will be essential to ensuring the agreement delivers the export gains it was intended to provide.
+NMPF and USDEC commend USTR and its interagency partners for pursuing full compliance of Canada's U.S.-Mexico-Canada Agreement (USMCA) dairy tariff-rate quota (TRQ) commitments.
+The initiation of a second USMCA dispute settlement panel sends a strong message to all U.S. trading partners that attempts to circumvent negotiated market access provisions will not be tolerated.
+Robust follow-through, including the imposition of retaliatory tariffs, if necessary, to ensure that the United States secures full compliance from Canada with its USMCA dairy market access commitments will be essential to ensuring the agreement delivers the export gains it was intended to provide.

 Enforcing existing agreement is foundational, yet alone is not enough.
 NMPF and USDEC urge USTR to heighten its focus on expanding market access opportunities for American dairy exports.
 The organizations respectfully disagree with any misconceptions that trade agreements have not delivered benefits to the American workers, including in the agricultural community.
-Yes, current agreements be improved, as USTR and Congress did with USMCA, but new FTAs are imperative.
-Therefore, NMPF and USDEC support agreements with key markets in which the United States competes head-to-head with other major dairy suppliers from the EU and New Zealand, which are critical for ensuring that U.S. exporters can remain competitive in global markets.
+Yes, current agreements can be improved, as USTR and Congress did with USMCA, but new agreements are imperative to enable U.S. companies exporting products to keep pace globally.
+Therefore, NMPF and USDEC support the pursuit of agreements with key markets in which the United States competes head-to-head with other major dairy suppliers from the European Union and New Zealand.